Welcome to Class 4’s page

 These are words that are phonically decodable but are not actual words with an associated meaning e.g. brip, snorb.
 Alien words are included in the check specifically to assess whether your child can decode a word using phonics skills and not their memory.

 We cover a range of aspects in Maths across the year.
-For the remainder of the Spring term we will be covering:
+For the Autumn term we will be covering:

 Talk for Writing